The Munafiqeen [Hypocrites] will be in the lowest depths of the Fire: no helper wilt thou find for them.

 ‘Former US Officials Investigated for Receiving Payments to Promote Designated Terror Group’, 2012 Real News Network report

-Posted by Niall Bradley on May 18, 2012, With 0 Reads, Filed under Iran.
+Posted by Niall Bradley on May 18, 2012, With 0 Reads, Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.